shanzi/IMColorPalette/README.md

 IMColorPicker
 =============

-A elegance color picker view for Mac
+An elegance color picker view for Mac